 The reports came in quickly.
 NPCs were missing their faces.
 Frame rates were terrible.
 Collision issues meant players were falling through the ground.
 Co-op play was broken.
 These were mostly reports from players, mind you, because review embargoes were in place for twelve hours after the game's bug-laden launch.
 Ubisoft seemed perfectly aware that they'd given birth to a turkey.

 The launch was such a disaster Ubisoft eventually cancelled their season pass and offered a free game on Uplay to anyone who'd purchased Unity's DLC.
-While that seems nice, the fine print in the agreement stated that accepting the freebie meant you can't ever sue Ubisoft over Unity.
+While that seems nice, the fine print in the agreement stated that accepting the freebie meant .
 Now who's got the dagger up their sleeve?

 Valve's servers simply couldn't handle the crowds of people trying to play a game which had already faced years of painful delays.
 It was especially frustrating for those who had a retail copy and couldn't play it, in some cases until days later, because even a physical copy required online authentication with Steam, and Steam was melting into a puddle.